tarantool/metrics/doc/monitoring/getting_started.rst

     The module is also used in applications based on the Cartridge framework.
 For details, see the :ref:`Getting started with Cartridge application <metrics-getting_started_cartridge>` section.

 #.
-First, set the instance name and start to collect the standard set of metrics.
+First, set the instance name and start to collect the standard set of metrics:
-    Also, you can set a global label for your instance.

     ..  code-block:: lua